-If you’re intrigued by the above design, which will be featured in Quick+Easy Beadwork 2016, pre-order the issue now!
+If you’re intrigued by the above design, it is featured in Quick+Easy Beadwork 2016!

 My favorite project to edit in the August/September 2015 issue of Beadwork was Ora Shai’s Ruby Lantern Earrings because I enjoyed the challenge of figuring out such an unusual technique!
 These classic earrings are made by first building a rectangle of right-angle-weave squares and then uniquely folding and securing the beadwork for a design that looks like Japanese lanterns.
 I also find these earrings refreshing for their use of such traditional materials.
 And at just a two-bead level, they’re very simple to make!
 Whether you like to follow our illustrations or simply the instructions, this is a project you’ll enjoy both making and wearing.